albebaubles/ABControls/README.md

 **ABTouchDraw** - Similar to ABSignatureCapture -- allows for simple drawing with return data as an image.
 Very nasic, plenty of room for enhancement

-Additionally, I have created some placeholder classes for controls I plan to implement in the near future.
+Additionally, I have created some placeholder classes for controls I plan to implement in the future.
 ## Installation
 ABControls are compatible with [Carthage](https://github.com/Carthage/Carthage) and can be easily added to your application.
 ABControls supports generation